iamvishalrathi/Expense-Tracker/README.md

 ## 🔍 Website Preview

-You can explore Podcastr live by visiting the website:
+You can explore Budget Buddy live by visiting the website:

 [**Budget Buddy - Preview the App**](https://my-budget-buddy.netlify.app/)